 - Develop strategies to enhance initiator engagement, strengthening their loyalty and that of their networks

-In addition, the study will produce practical recommendations to help performing arts organizations more effectively involve initiators in their coordination and purchasing processes.
+In addition, the study produced a handbook filled with practical recommendations to help performing arts organizations more effectively involve initiators in their coordination and purchasing processes.

 Trialing Membership Offers Field Study